So you want low-carb kids and healthy kids but don’t know where to start? You want to ditch the junk food and help your picky eaters?

 We have all grown up with the traditional sandwich, or more recently, wraps in our lunchbox.
 It is easy, just throw something half decent inside 2 slices of bread and voila – lunch.

 But is this really a good lunch?
 The wheat is 80% carbs, which means they will be hungry again in an hour, wheat causes leaky gut and malabsorption of vitamins.
 Modern wheat contains amylopectin and gluten.

 Bread and wraps are highly processed which removes any nutrition then fortified again.
 Basically, wheat is a rapidly absorbed carbohydrate with a high GI full of reactive proteins causing a leaky gut.

-Yes, children do have slightly different nutritional requirements from adults: they need more fat and protein.
+Yes, children do have slightly different nutritional requirements from adults: they need more healthy fats and quality protein.
 But filling their plates with empty calories in the form of white pasta, bread and rice is no nutritional kindness.